saimunikoti/GraphNeuralNetwork-Resilience-ComplexNetworks/README.md

 # Smart-Resilient-Urban-Utility-Networks
-Data driven study of resiliency for interdependent urban utility networks
+Data driven study of resiliency for interdependent urban utility networks.
+Following are the working plans for this novel study on the urban resiliency.